Oregon Alternative Teacher Certification

 Types of Alternative Teaching Licenses in Oregon

-Oregon offers several alternative routes to teacher licensure for those who have a bachelor’s degree in subjects other than education.
+In select subjects, Oregon offers alternative routes to teacher licensure for those who have a bachelor’s degree.
 These alternative pathways are designed so that qualified prospective teachers may pursue certification based on their previous education and background even if they have not yet attended a formal teacher preparation program.
 More detailed information on alternative route teaching licenses in Oregon is available through the Oregon Teacher Standards and Practices Commission.

 A Limited License to teach in Oregon may be issued to individuals who demonstrate skill in a highly specialized area in which a traditional endorsement is not available.
 For example, a Limited License may be granted in areas such as dance, computer applications, or obscure languages.
 The individual applying for the license must have special expertise and at least an associate’s degree, and must also pass the state Protecting Student and Civil Rights in the Educational Environment exam.
 The applicant must be sponsored by an Oregon school district at the time of application.
 The school must also provide a mentor for the candidate pursuing licensure.

 Restricted CTE License

 The Restricted license is designed for those who are making a late-career change, such as a chemist working to become a science teacher or a writer working to become an English teacher.
 Candidates for this category of teacher certification must possess at least a bachelor’s degree, have substantial preparation (such as work experience) in their teaching area, and be sponsored by a school district.
 As with the Limited License, the sponsoring school district for a Restricted Transitional License candidate must provide a mentor.
-While holding this type of license, candidates must make consistent progress towards completing an approved teacher preparation program, which may be a post-graduate certificate or master’s degree from the Oregon Teacher Standards and Practices Commission (TSPC) approved programs list.
+While holding this type of license, candidates must make consistent progress towards completing an approved teacher preparation program, which will typically be a master’s degree from the Oregon Teacher Standards and Practices Commission (TSPC) approved programs list.

 Testing Requirements for Oregon Alternative Certification